kaltenbrunner/website/pages/about.md

 When I’m home I enjoy practicing yoga, strength training, running and spending time in nature.

-Also working on my new project [Slow Your Mind](https://slowyourmind.com).
+Also working on my new project [Mindinary](https://mindinary.com), helping people to [live more mindfully](https://mindinary.com/live-more-mindfully/).